mrmcd/bpometrics/README.md

 Eve blueprint manufactoring query tool.

-This is a work in progress API for taking a serious of CSV database dumps, and providing an interface where you can query what goes into a blueprint construction, what comes out, and eventually the cost and profit.
+This is a work in progress API for taking a series of CSV database dumps, and providing an interface where you can query what goes into a blueprint construction, what comes out, and eventually the cost and profit.

 work so far: